MicrosoftLearning/mslearn-fabric/Instructions/Labs/00-lakehouse.md

     > **Tip**: You can hide the pane containing the files on the left by using its **<** icon.
 Doing so will help you focus on the notebook.

-3. Use the **&#9655; Run cell** button on the left of the cell to run it.
+5. Use the **&#9655; Run cell** button on the left of the cell to run it.

-    > **Note**: Since this is the first time you've run any Spark code in this session, the Spark pool must be started.
+    > **Note**: Since this is the first time you've run any Spark code in this session, a Spark session must be started.
 This means that the first run in the session can take a minute or so to complete.
 Subsequent runs will be quicker.

-4. When the cell command has completed, review the output below the cell, which should look similar to this:
+6. When the cell command has completed, review the output below the cell, which should look similar to this:

     |SalesOrderID|OrderDate|CustomerID|LineItem|ProductID|OrderQty|LineItemTotal|
     |---|---|---|---|---|---|---|